-The most attended and longest-running annual Brazilian event in the Twin Cities celebrates its 15th annual Carnaval Brasileiro on Saturday, March 4, 2017 at the Cedar Cultural Center.
-Over 50 singers, drummers, samba dancers, Capoeiristas (Brazilian martial artists) and artisans will transform International Market Square into an authentically festive Brazilian cultural experience!
+The most attended and longest-running annual Brazilian event in the Twin Cities celebrates its 16th annual Carnaval Brasileiro on Saturday, March 3, 2018 at the Cedar Cultural Center.
+Over 50 singers, drummers, samba dancers, Capoeiristas (Brazilian martial artists) and artisans will transform The Cedar into an authentically festive Brazilian cultural experience!

 The annual Carnaval, celebrated throughout Brazil, lasts nearly a week and has roots dating back to the 1700s.
 Like Mardi Gras, Carnaval is an all-out party with music, masks, dancing, food and drink – a final blowout before Lenten traditions kick in for the Easter season.
 This Minneapolis edition of Carnaval falls two weeks after it is celebrated in Brazil, allowing for the special guests to come to Minneapolis.